OpenGene/fastp/README.md

       --umi_loc                      specify the location of UMI, can be (index1/index2/read1/read2/per_index/per_read, default is none (string [=])
       --umi_len                      if the UMI is in read1/read2, its length should be provided (int [=0]) --umi_prefix                   if specified, an underline will be used to connect prefix and UMI (i.e. prefix=UMI, UMI=AATTCG, final=UMI_AATTCG).
 No prefix by default (string [=])
+      --umi_skip                       if the UMI is in read1/read2, fastp can skip several bases following UMI, default is 0 (int [=0])

   # overrepresented sequence analysis
   -p, --overrepresentation_analysis    enable overrepresented sequence analysis.